-Maruti Suzuki's INVICTO Shines with 5-Star Bharat NCAP Rating | Business
+Maruti Suzuki's Invicto Shines with 5-Star Bharat NCAP Rating | Business

 - India

-Maruti Suzuki India Ltd has announced that its premium hybrid utility vehicle, the INVICTO, has achieved a 5-star safety rating in the Bharat New Car Assessment Program (NCAP), showing a significant step forward for automobile safety standards in India.
+Maruti Suzuki India Limited's flagship strong hybrid utility vehicle, the Invicto, has achieved a prestigious 5-star safety rating under the Bharat New Car Assessment Program (Bharat NCAP).
+This accomplishment underscores the vehicle's strong structural stability and advanced safety features, which are at the forefront of the company's commitment to customer safety through the NEXA Safety Shield.

-The new accolade adds the INVICTO to Maruti's portfolio of 5-star rated vehicles, alongside the Dzire and VICTORIS models.
-The announcement reinforces the company's dedication to safety, as emphasized by Maruti Suzuki India's MD & CEO Hisashi Takeuchi, who highlighted the implementation of world-class testing protocols in India.
+Maruti Suzuki's MD & CEO, Hisashi Takeuchi, expressed his pride in this milestone, noting, "Safety has always been central to Maruti Suzuki's product development ethos.
+Receiving the 5-star rating from Bharat NCAP validates our efforts to deliver world-class safety standards to Indian consumers, enabling them to make informed purchasing decisions."
+He highlighted the standard inclusion of six airbags across 15 models and 157 variants, ranging from entry-level models to SUVs and hatchbacks.

-Maruti Suzuki aims to standardize advanced safety features across its range, offering six airbags as a standard in 15 models and 157 variants.
-This initiative is part of the NEXA Safety Shield and ARENA Safety Shield programs, which also focus on providing comfort and innovation for customers.
+The tested version of the Invicto comes with comprehensive safety features, including 6 airbags, Suzuki Connect with eCall, TPMS, and a 360-degree view camera.
+These features complement a suite of other safety technologies like ABS with EBD and 3-point ELR seat belts.
+The Invicto joins other 5-star rated Maruti models, reinforcing the company's safety leadership.